alirezafarzipour/Pinecone-AI-Search-Toolkit/README.md

 ## Recommender Systems

-This module implements a **content-based recommendation system** using a dataset of news article titles.
+This module implements a **content-based recommendation system** using a dataset of news article titles [(link)](https://drive.google.com/file/d/1MJAxaa5VtDXM767KpdvVI5lfx8K_5JHc/view?usp=sharing).
 The titles are embedded and indexed, and relevant titles are suggested based on user input (e.g., a keyword or name).

 ### Key Steps:
 - Create and initialize a Pinecone index for storing embeddings: